 These will be the standards you aim to address 2-3 times throughout your text.

-You'll also keep these steps in mind as you begin to think about the books you select and how you'll organize your student groups.
+You should also keep these steps in mind as you begin to consider the books you select and how you’ll organize your student groups.

 Step 3: Select your framework & text(s).

-So far, you've focused on the big picture.
-You've considered your novel study's purpose and outlined the core standards you need to give some extra attention to.
+So far, you’ve focused on the big picture, considered your novel study’s purpose, and outlined the core standards you need to pay extra attention to.
 With these things in mind, you can start digging into the details.

 Here's what I mean.
 If you're trying to build a shared background understanding of a historical period, you may want to do a whole class novel study with lots of conversation.